Best Stand

 for most products, differing distribution channels

-for SUP boards muddies the water.
+for SUP boards, both hard boards and inflatables muddies the water.
 In fact, a board

 you can buy for $800 from a direct to consumer brand